waqas64/socket-io-anti-spam/README.md

 		antiSpam.onConnect(socket); // Needed for socket-anti-spam to work correctly });

-## And now you are safe from people repeatedly spamming your sockets!
+## And now you are safe from people repeatedly spamming your sockets (based on ip)!

 #  How do I use it?